-Be prepared: Burning Crusade Classic will have five content phases
+Be Prepared: This is what’s in Burning Crusade Classic’s five content phases

 When World of Warcraft Classic was first announced, one of the biggest questions was how the content would be rolled out.
 While the base code was set at 1.13 — thus a snapshot of the game at the end of Classic — the major group content was released as if the game was starting at the beginning, starting with Onyxia and Molten Core and ending in phase six with Naxxramas.

 So with the announcement of the forthcoming Burning Crusade Classic at BlizzConline, that question has returned as well.
 Like WoW Classic, BCC starts at a late patch (2.4.3) but game content will roll out over the course of five phases, as well as a prepatch interval I’m terming “phase zero.”

 In addition to the content rollout, Blizzard has indicated that there will be some items whose availability will be unlocked as well over the course of the phases.
 These include:

 - Badges of Justice will not drop from raids until a later phase, but will be available from the beginning via dailies